localpunter/W6D1_JavaScript/hw_scope_whodunnit/hw_scope_whodunnit.md

 const verdict = declareMurderer();
 console.log(verdict);
 ```
-// not defined as we have tried
+// this will run as the const's are different
-// to reassign
+// The murderer is Miss Scarlet

 #### Episode 2